leecharlenej/learning-stuff/Web-app/Angular_notes.md

 # Introduction
-These are my notes for following YouTube - Software Engineering Skills: Creating an Angular Portfolio.
+These are my notes for following [Software Engineering Skills: Creating an Angular Portfolio.](https://www.youtube.com/playlist?list=PLN0Th-4WgKrUVQlqa14mUDeymTW1luznW)

 Note that the versions I am using are:
 - Angular CLI: 18.1.3